How to Structure Pages for AI Mode: The 3-Block Blueprint – Using My Backyard Christmas Lights as an Example – Video 12

 Most pages fail because they are unstructured walls of text.
 To fix this, think of your content in 3 Blocks:

-Most pages skip the last two blocks.
-That’s why they don’t get cited.
+Most standard SEO pages skip the last two blocks entirely.
+That is exactly why they don’t get cited by AI engines.

-Now, a quick side note: I actually don’t want this specific page to rank on the GreenBanana site.
-Why?
-Because it might confuse the engines into thinking I’m selling Christmas lighting tips instead of SEO services (we can talk more about “content pruning” later).
+A quick side note: I actually don’t want this specific example page to rank organically on the GreenBanana site.
+It might confuse standard search engines into thinking I’m selling Christmas lighting tips instead of SEO services.
+Because of this, I’m dropping the final cheat sheet in a Google Drive link for you instead.

-So, instead of putting this live on my site, I’m dropping the cheat sheet in my Google Drive for you.
-But if I were trying to rank this page in AI Mode, here is exactly how I would structure it.
+But if I were trying to rank this page for AI Mode, here is exactly how I would structure the markup.

 The Technical Setup: The H1 Rule

-Before we get to the blocks, we have to talk about the H1 tag.
+Before we get to the three blocks, we have to talk about the H1 tag.

-If you add two, it will confuse the crawlers and screw up your rankings.
+If you add two, it will confuse the crawlers, dilute your topical authority, and screw up your indexing.
 The H1 represents the entire page intent.

 • It is not “Now for the Task at Hand.”